Our "Online Services" include:

 - services and information offered on, provided by and/or booked through any of our websites including www.aucklandairport.co.nz and www.tripguide.co.nz ("Websites");

 - mobile operating applications including applications for smart phone, tablet and other handheld devices ("Apps");

 - social media pages, including Facebook, Twitter, Youtube and Instagram;

 - WiFi services, including communication via wireless networks.

 In this policy, "personal information" means information about an identifiable individual.

 1. What personal information do we collect?

-We collect information about visits to our Websites and other Online Services usage to measure the number of visitors to different parts of our sites and, for example, to measure the effectiveness of advertising.
-We may use technology as a means to identify you when you are on our property.
+Information may be collected about visits to our Websites and other Online Services usage may be collected from various sources, including to measure the number of visitors to different parts of our sites and, for example, to measure the effectiveness of advertising.
+Information may also be collected via monitoring or recording calls for training and quality control purposes.

-We may also collect additional information about you when you use our Online Services, are filmed on or around our property, or when we record your telephone conversation(s) with our operations centre including:
+Additional information may be collected about you when you use our Online Services, or are filmed on or around our property, or when we record your telephone conversation(s) with our operations centre including:

 - your preferences concerning types of products or services;